I would like to write a few words about the MEC solution, which in my opinion will revolutionize mobile network services.

 III.
 Capability exposure

 b.
-Provisioning: to provision expected UE behaviour to 5G system e.g. predicting UE movement, or communication characteristic
+Provisioning: to provision expected UE behavior to 5G system e.g. predicting UE movement, or communication characteristic

 c.
 Policy and Charging: handling QoS/QoE as well as charging policies in the communication of PCF.
 It opens the interesting potential to create services with sponsored data services.

-One of the more powerful features of MEC and 5G SBA architecture inter-working are the ability to leverage network capabilities information exposed by 5G RAN.
+One of the more powerful features of MEC and 5G SBA architecture inter-working is the ability to leverage network capabilities information exposed by 5G RAN.

-The whole system was created by ISG standardization body, to allow RESTfull programmers to use ready, standardized and well-documented interfaces – API.
+The whole system was created by the ISG standardization body, to allow RESTfull programmers to use ready, standardized, and well-documented interfaces – API.

-Here is a list of APIs with a short description of its functions.
+Here is a list of APIs with a short description of their functions.

 API – the power of interaction 5G RAN with MEC applications